-Myth #1 Should you flush the engine before you switch to synthetic?
+Myth #1 You should flush the engine before you switch to synthetic

 Now, let’s address the flushing issue.
-If you’ve been maintaining your vehicle according to manufacturer’s recommendations, you won’t have sludge buildup.
-In that case, flushing your engine is a compete waste of time and money.
+If you’ve been maintaining your vehicle according to the manufacturer’s recommendations, you won’t have sludge buildup.
+In that case, flushing your engine is a complete waste of time and money.
 If you’ve neglected your engine, flushing it is the WORST thing you could do.
-See my article “Engine Flush=Wallet Flush” to see what kind of catastrophic damage you can do to a sludged up engine by flushing it.
+See my article “Engine Flush=Wallet Flush” to see what kind of catastrophic damage you can do to a sludged-up engine by flushing it.

-Bottom line is this: DON’T flush a well maintained engine before switching to synthetic, and DON’T flush a poorly maintained engine in the hope that you can bring it back from hell.
+The bottom line is this: DON’T flush a well-maintained engine before switching to synthetic, and DON’T flush a poorly maintained engine in the hope that you can bring it back from hell.

-Myth #2 Will switching to synthetic will cause my engine to leak
+Myth #2 Switching to synthetic will cause my engine to leak

-This wasn’t a myth 25 years ago.
-Those oils were formulated without seal conditioners.
-Engine seals harden as they age.
 Seal conditioners soften the seals and actually make them swell.
-If an aged engine seal returned to its hardened state, any oil could cause leaks.
+If an aged engine seal returned to its hardened state, it can leak.
 But since synthetic oils flow easier when cold, that only compounded the problem.
 The engine parts on a cold engine contract.
 Add in hardened seals and a thinner oil and guess what—you get leaks.

 But today’s synthetic oils have the same seal conditioners as conventional oil.
 So if someone tells you that switching to synthetic will cause your engine to leak, tell them their information is outdated by about 25 years.

-Myth #3 Can you can go longer between oil change intervals with synthetic oil?
+Myth #3 You can go longer between oil changes if you switch to synthetic